normcrusher42/push_swap-nanasser/README.md

 feel free to squeeze the project as much as you can for bugs.
 None of my evaluators could and they weren't all cutsie.

 *🎵 whoever can push, and swap through code, and sort through some linked lists cleaaanly, will look like the king, sit down like the goat, 100% as he's pleaaaased 🎵*
-**where is he??? where is the man who can bring a segfault- wooo-woaaah~**
+**where is he??? where is the man who can track the segfault- wooo-woaaah~**

 *screw this sorting program, we've been here for hours, none of us can sort this, we got no brain power.
-Screw this damn challenge, no more re makes, can't you guys see our function's failed??*
+Screw this damn challenge, no more re makes, can't you guys see our program's failed??*

 \- A very EPIC reference